 Round Pond Lobster

-Blink and you might miss this wonderful little lobster stand next to Muscongus Bay Lobster.
-Owner Buddy Poland is a relaxed Mainer who has perhaps the most informal and charming lobster shack in the state.
+Blink, and you might miss this wonderful little lobster stand next to Muscongus Bay Lobster.
+Owner Buddy Poland is a relaxed Mainer who has perhaps the most friendly and charming lobster shack in the state.
 It’s just a few picnic tables on a lobster dock serviced by a small shed with a cooker, a refrigerator and not much else.
-The lobsters are off-the-boat fresh, and you may bring any and all side dishes and libations you wish to round out your meal.
+The lobsters are off-the-boat fresh, and you may bring any side dishes and libations you wish to round out your meal.

 Address92 Eagle Quarry Rd, Spruce Head, ME 04859, USA

 This small, family-run operation is squirreled away on a back road in rural Spruce Head, right in the heart of lobster country.
 The lobstering Miller family runs this micro-seasonal (Father’s Day to Labor Day) shack from their modest wharf that’s serviced by 10 lobster boats.
 Whole boiled lobster is the way to go here, but they also have a fine lobster roll and several different kinds of chowder, including lobster corn chowder.

 McLoon’s sprang up several years ago as an adjunct to a longstanding wholesale lobster wharf in Spruce Head.
 In its short life, McLoon’s has garnered much praise for its tasty lobster rolls and its super-fresh lobster dinners.
 Ask for the lobster roll with the mayo slathered on the inside of the bun, or head down to the small dock to pick out your whole lobster from the sizeable plastic crate tethered to one of the pilings.
 Be sure to stick around for the amazing sunsets that occur almost nightly over the pine-speckled forest across the bay.